Nithi0204/Automation-Exercise-Website-Testing/Test_Scenarios.md

 #### Final Submission
 - Verify account is created successfully when all mandatory fields are filled

-## Login Module
+# Login Module
 - Verify user is able to login with valid credentials
+- Verify by success message is displayed for valid credentials
+- Verify user is able to login with invalid credentials
 - Verify error message is displayed for invalid login credentials
-- Verify user cannot login with empty fields
+- Verify user can login with empty fields
-- Verify user cannot login without prior registration
+- Verify user can login without prior registration
 - Verify user is able to login again with the same credentials after logout

 ## Product Module